 Briefly describe in narrative form Important Information to assist potential applicants in assessing their likely fit with your program.
-This description must be consistent with the program's policies on intern selection and practicum and academic preparation requirements:
+This description must be consistent with the program's policies on psychologist-in-training selection and practicum and academic preparation requirements:

 The Clinical Psychology Program at Woodhull Medical Center provides a generalist training within a clinical model to meet the mental health needs of underserved populations.
-All interns are required to participate in a year-long core rotation of their choice in the Adult or Child and Adolescent Departments and 3 months with Inpatient Services.
-Interns are also required to develop an area of interest by selecting from minor rotations: HIV Center, Chemical Dependency Services, Mobile Crisis Team, Bilingual Community Outreach (Spanish/English) Service, DBT, ACT, ER, Obstetrics, Consultation/Liaison and Group Psychotherapy.
-Interns will participate in a didactic seminar series.
+All psychologists-in-training are required to participate in a year-long core rotation in the Adult and Child & Adolescent Departments and a 3-month rotation with Inpatient Services.
+Psychologists-in-training are also required to develop an area of interest by selecting from minor rotations, which are offered based upon supervisory availability: Virology (formerly HIV/AIDS), Chemical Dependency Services, Mobile Crisis Team, Bilingual Community Outreach (Spanish/English) Service, DBT, ACT, CPEP, Obstetrics, LGBTQ+, Consultation/Liaison, and Group Psychotherapy.
+Psychologists-in-training will also participate in a didactic seminar series.
 We offer significant supervision in all minor and core rotations.
-An interview with our faculty members and a visit to our site is required to assess the fit between applicants' training needs and the opportunities our internship offers.
+An interview with our faculty members and a visit to our site (if interviewed-in-person) is required to assess the fit between applicants' training needs and the opportunities our internship offers.
 After an initial review of the applications received, we contact selected applicants during December to invite them to interview.
-If you are not selected for an individual interview, a group interview, meet with current intern class, and get to meet faculty.
-If you are bilingual (English/Spanish) applicant you will, in addition, have a 30-minute interview and information session in Spanish with a faculty member to better assess skill level and interest in bilingual/bicultural work.
+If applicants are not selected for an interview, they will be notified by email during the last week in December.
+Applicants will be scheduled for an individual interview, a group interview, a meeting with current psychologist-in-training class, and a meeting with current faculty.
+Applicants who are bilingual (English/Spanish) will, in addition, have a 30-minute interview and information session in Spanish with a faculty member to better assess skill level and interest in bilingual/bicultural work.